codejie/require-reloader/README.md

 reload required modules without restart the NodeJS program.

-require-reloader does `not` watch file changes of Node project, actually it is used by calling reload() in code to reload the required modules. require-reloader is a `simple' and 'non-dependecies' module to reload required modules in runtime way.
+require-reloader does `not` watch file changes of Node project, actually it is used by calling reload() in code to reload the required modules.

+require-reloader is a `simple` and `non-dependecies` module to reload required modules in runtime way.

 ## Install